 This will be accomplished by implementing standards to promote and monitor Fellows biomedical and clinical experiences over a one-year period.
 Only recognized programs that are accredited by an agency recognized by the US Department of Education or its equivalent, including JCAHO, CODA, etc will be allowed to conduct such a Trigeminal Nerve Surgery and Disorders Fellowship.
 Fellowship Program Directors will ensure that one on one didactic topic -specific curriculum cover the broad scope of trigeminal nerve disorders.
-Heavy and continuous patient contact at all phases of care from consultation to follow up of Page 1909
+Heavy and continuous patient contact at all phases of care from consultation to follow up of Page 1909 Appendix 1 Subpage 8 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025 patients.

-Appendix 1

-Subpage 8

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024

-patients.
 This includes operative experiences at hospitals affiliated with Fellowship sponsored institutions.